 - Conduct annual IT security tests: Some organizations offer password and IT security training only once, when an employee is hired.
 In today’s rapidly changing world, that approach isn’t good enough.
 Therefore, you may want to set a goal for all employees to complete an IT security course.
 This can be delivered via e-learning to maximize schedule flexibility for your staff.
 Specifically, track how many employees passed the annual IT security test.
 If many people fail, that’s an indicator you need to take additional steps to improve security.

 - Conduct physical security checks: Some companies regularly review offices and cubicles after years to determine if sensitive information – such as corporate passwords – is left out in the open.
 This type of review can help you detect and reduce security vulnerabilities in your organization.

 The Missing Piece in Password Management

 In 2019, cybersecurity breaches have become more common and more expensive.
 In 2018, cyber incidents caused an estimated $45 billion in losses for organizations around the world.
 Further, the total number of cyberattacks continues to grow.
 Add up these threats, and you might worry about maintaining robust password management.
 There’s a way to avoid that fate: use software tools to take some of the load.

-Rather than setting up user access for each individual, use Group Enforcer.
+Rather than setting up user access for each individual, use Group Requester.
 By automating administrative security tasks, you’ll have more time to train staff, proactively review threats, and stay ahead of attackers.